syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

-#NUM! -	Occurs if the end_num value is larger than start_num value.
+&#35;NUM! -	Occurs if the end_num value is larger than start_num value.

-#VALUE! -	Occurs if any of the given arguments are non-numeric.
+&#35;VALUE! -	Occurs if any of the given arguments are non-numeric.

 #### Example: